-Sources: Federal Statistical Office, own calculations © Sachverständigenrat | 21-329 shutdowns compared to the corresponding months in 2019, before the onset of the pandemic.
+Sources: Federal Statistical Office, own calculations © Sachverständigenrat | 21-329

 Overall, the indicators show that market exits broadly declined in 2020 and then remained at a low level in 2021.

-CHART 104 LEFT The coronavirus crisis is thus significantly different from the financial crisis, when both business shutdowns and business insolvencies rose sharply.
+SCHART 104 LEFT The coronavirus crisis is thus significantly different from the financial crisis, when both business shutdowns and business insolvencies rose sharply.
+SCHART 104 RIGHT

-CHART 104 RIGHT